Tinram/MySQL-Filler/README.md

 ## Requirements

-+ An empty/truncated or throwaway database already present in the MySQL server.
++ An empty or truncated or throwaway database schema already present in the MySQL server.
 + Sufficient privileges granted for the connecting user.